-The term "brand" distinguish one organization from another.
-A Brand includes things like a name, tagline, logo, design, brand voice, etc. But when we talk about brand identity, this means we give all those elements a human personality.
+The term "brand" distinguishes one organization from another.
+A brand includes things like a name, tagline, logo, design, brand voice, etc. But when we talk about brand identity, this means we give all those elements a human personality.
 We want our consumers to feel something meaningful and associate with the brand.

 Why is brand identity important?

-We live in a time, where you no longer compete with only neighbour businesses.
-The whole world is a marketplace, and there are millions of businesses trying to make a name for themselves.
+We live in a time where you no longer compete with only neighbor businesses.
+The whole world is a marketplace and there are millions of businesses trying to make a name for themselves.